Timothy C. Hain, MD>• Page last modified: March 13, 2021

-Parkinson's disease (PD) is neurological disorder characterized by bradykinesia, shuffling gait, postural instability, tremor, and loss of automatic movement.
-It is due to loss of dopamine containing substantia nigra cells.
+Parkinson's disease (PD) is neurological disorder characterized by bradykinesia (slow movement), shuffling gait, postural instability, tremor, and loss of automatic movement.
+It is due to loss of substantia nigra cells that contain dopamine.
 It appears that about 50% of cells need to be lost before symptoms appear.
-Although Parkinsons can be clearly traced to genetic factors, viruses, stroke or toxins such as pesticides in a few individuals, for the most part the cause of Parkinson's in any particular case is unknown (this is called sporadic PD).
+Although Parkinsons can be traced to genetic factors, viruses, stroke or toxins such as pesticides in a few individuals, for the most part the cause of Parkinson's in any particular case is unknown (this is called sporadic PD).
+There are several genetic variants but these account for only about 5% of patients with Parkinsons.

 Parkinson's is uncommon in patients less than 40 years of age.
 It is found in about 1% of those greater than 50 and 3% of those aged 95 or greater.
 Every year about 50,000 new cases are diagnosed in the United States.
 In autopsy studies, Parkinson's is found even more frequently -- about 10% of 70 year olds show evidence of subclinical disease.
 Prevalence varies greatly throughout the world, ranging from 14/100,000 in China to 328/100,000 in Bombay, India.
 Asians and African blacks have a lower incidence compared to American blacks and, especially, whites (Lang et al, 1998).